1970 Major League Baseball postseason: Baltimore Orioles (AL) vs. Cincinnati Reds (NL)

-In Game 2, the Reds jumped out to an early 4-0 lead after the first three innings, however the Orioles went on a 6-1 run through the next three innings to win by one run and go up 2-0 in the series headed to Baltimore.
-Dave McNally had yet another postseason complete game performance in Game 3 as the Orioles blew out the Reds by a 9-3 score to take a 3-0 series lead.
+In Game 2, the Reds jumped out to an early 4–0 lead after the first three innings, however the Orioles went on a 6–1 run through the next three innings to win by one run and go up 2–0 in the series headed to Baltimore.
+Dave McNally had yet another postseason complete game performance in Game 3 as the Orioles blew out the Reds by a 9–3 score to take a 3–0 series lead.
 Even though the Reds took Game 4 by one run to avoid a sweep, it wasn't enough.
 The Orioles, thanks to a complete game performance from Mike Cuellar, blew out the Reds again to clinch the championship in Game 5.

-After the World Series win by the Orioles, the NFL's Baltimore Colts went on to win Super Bowl V, giving Baltimore both World Series and Super Bowl champions within the span of a year.
+After the World Series win by the Orioles, the NFL's Baltimore Colts went on to win Super Bowl V the next year, giving Baltimore both World Series and Super Bowl champions within the span of a year.

-The Orioles returned to the World Series the next year, but were defeated by the Pittsburgh Pirates in seven games.
-The Orioles would win their next championship in 1983, where they defeated the Philadelphia Phillies in five games.
-The Reds returned to the World Series in 1972, but fell to the Oakland Athletics in seven games, it would be in 1975 that the Reds would taste championship success.
+The Orioles returned to the World Series the next year, as well as in 1979, but were defeated by the Pittsburgh Pirates in seven games both times.
+The Orioles would win their next and most recent championship in 1983 over the Philadelphia Phillies in five games.

+The Reds returned to the World Series in 1972, but fell to the Oakland Athletics in seven games, becoming the first victim of an Athletics three-peat from 1972 to 1974.
+They would eventually win their next title in 1975 against the Boston Red Sox in seven games after being seven outs away from elimination in Game 7.

+Broadcasting

+NBC televised all postseason games nationally in the United States.
+Each team's local broadcaster also televised coverage of LCS games.